Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Results

 Figure~\ref{fig:ptemuplots} shows two \ptemu\ distributions: on the left for events with $1\leq\ntrk\leq4$ associated with the interaction vertex, and, on the right, for events with the exclusivity requirement of no tracks.
 The boundary between low- and high-\ptemu\ control and signal regions is at 30~\GeV.
 The distributions in Figure~\ref{fig:ptemuplots} include the fitted normalisations and nuisance parameters described above; the resulting predictions are in good agreement with the data.
 Figure~\ref{fig:signalmodel_aux} shows the distribution of the number of reconstructed tracks for $\ptemu>30$~\GeV.

 The fiducial phase space used for the cross-section measurement is defined to be close to the acceptance of the detector.
 The leptons must at particle level satisfy the pseudorapidity requirement $|\eta|<2.5$.
 One of the leptons is required to have a transverse momentum of at least 27~\GeV, whilst the other must have $\pt>20$~\GeV.
 They are required to be prompt leptons from $W$ decays.
-Photons in a cone of $\Delta R=0.1$ around a lepton and not originating from the decays of hadrons are added to the four-momentum of the lepton.
+Photons in a cone of $\Delta R=0.1$ around a lepton and not originating from the decays of hadrons are added to the four-momentum of the lepton, that is leptons are ``dressed''.
 Events with exactly two leptons are selected with opposite-sign and different-flavour final states.
 Decays of either $W$ boson into a $\tau$-lepton and neutrino are excluded.
 The invariant mass of the dilepton system is required to be $\mll>20$~\GeV\ and its transverse momentum must be \ptemu$> 30$~\GeV.
 The number of charged particles, \nch, with \pt$>500$~\MeV\ and within $|\eta|<2.5$, excluding the selected leptons, is required to be zero.

 Without requirements on the number of reconstructed tracks, the selection efficiency after reconstruction is $\cww\%$ for elastic \yyWW\ events in the fiducial region.
 The full selection efficiency after applying $\ntrk=0$ is $\cwwAll\%$.
-The predicted number of signal events includes a 5\% contribution of non-prompt leptons from $W\rightarrow\tau\nu_\tau$, $\tau\rightarrow\ell\nu_\ell\nu_\tau$, which are removed from the measured fiducial cross section using this fractional contribution.
+The predicted number of signal events includes a $\sim$5\% contribution of leptons from $W\rightarrow\tau\nu_\tau$, $\tau\rightarrow\ell\nu_\ell\nu_\tau$, which is estimated using the MC simulation and which is removed from the measured fiducial cross section using this fractional contribution.

 The observed signal strength translates into a fiducial cross section of for $pp(\gamma\gamma)\rightarrow p^{(*)}W^+W^-p^{(*)}$ production with $W^+W^-\rightarrow e^\pm\nu\mu^\mp\nu$.
 The uncertainties correspond to the statistical and systematic uncertainties, respectively.
-Table~\ref{tabaux:systematics} gives an overview of the sources of systematic uncertainties which are discussed in Section~\ref{sec:systematics} and presents their effect on the measured cross section.
+Table~\ref{tabaux:systematics} gives an overview of the sources of systematic uncertainties, which are discussed in Section~\ref{sec:systematics} and presents their effect on the measured cross section.
 To evaluate the impact of one source of systematic uncertainty, the fit is performed with the corresponding nuisance parameter fixed one standard deviation up or down from the value obtained in the nominal fit, then these high and low variations are symmetrised.